How to Add New Web Page in WordPress Web Design

 You can create both Pages and Post using WordPress.
 When you are writing a blog, you create a post, whereas pages are meant for information such as Contact and About.
 Information that is not bound by time is often published on Pages and not in posts.
 Some of the most commonly created Pages include Legal Information, Accessibility Statement, Disclosure, Reprint Permissions and Company Information.

-Pages and Posts are similar in many ways as both of them have Content and Titles and can make use of WordPress Theme templates to create a uniform look throughout the website.
+Pages and Posts are similar in many ways as both of them have Content and Titles and can make use of WordPress Theme templates to create a uniform look throughout the WordPress Web Design.
 However, pages do differ from posts in more ways than one.

 - Pages can be arranged into SubPages